 Check out more articles related to teaching from USB’s Dr. Laura Sims below:

 Join teacher educators from across Canada and the US to discuss how they are pivoting environmental learning in teacher education to digital formats.
-Learn from faculty experienced with online teaching about their preferred strategies, promising practices, and innovative ways they are engaging preservice students and inservice teachers in Environmental & Sustainability Education.
+Learn from faculty experienced with online teaching about their preferred strategies,promising practices, and innovative ways they are engaging preservice students and inservice teachers in Environmental & Sustainability Education.

-Thursday September 24, 2020 – 01:00 PM Eastern Time (US and Canada)
+Details: Thursday September 24, 2020 – 01:00 PM Eastern Time (US and Canada) Register in advance for this webinar using this Zoom link here

 After registering, you will receive a confirmation email containing information about joining the meeting.